PAIR-code/lit/website/src/tutorials/text-salience.md

 in the salience score values of any of the tokens.
 The model doesn't change its prediction either.
 It still predicts this to be a negative review sentiment with approximately the same prediction confidence.
-This indicates that at least for this particular example, our model isn’t displaying sexist behavior and is actually making its prediction based on key tokens in the sentence which are not related to the gender of the actress/actor.
+This indicates that at least for this particular example, our model isn't displaying sexist behavior and is actually making its prediction based on key tokens in the sentence which are not related to the gender of the actress/actor.

 #### Use Case 2: Pairwise Comparisons

-Let’s take another example.
+Let's take another example.
 This time we consider the sentence “a sometimes tedious film” and generate three counterfactuals, first by replacing the two words “sometimes” and “tedious” with their respective antonyms one-by-one and then together to observe the changes in predictions and  salience.